Serving Illinois and Nationwide

 Lake Forest, IL 60045

-Only 70% of patients felt that their rooms and bathing areas were kept clean and only 58% felt that hospital staff explained how their medications worked.
-Finally, just 45% of patients felt that they understood their care and how to continue their recovery at home upon discharge.Find out if You Have a Claim for Medical Negligence Against a Waukegan-Area Facility
+Only 70% of patients felt that their rooms and bathing areas were kept clean, and only 58% felt that hospital staff explained how their medications worked.
+Finally, just 45% of patients felt that they understood their care and how to continue their recovery at home upon discharge.Hiring a Waukegan Medical Malpractice Lawyer

 Most of the victims of medical errors or malpractice are unaware of their rights and never seek legal action against the people who caused them harm.